Zach-Carriker/Zach-Carriker/README.md

 CompTIA Security+ (December 2024)

-What I'm Currently Learning
+What I'm Currently Learning:

 I'm currently focused on a core cybersecurity path, with a strong emphasis on Security Operations Center (SOC) analyst responsibilities.
 This includes deepening my understanding of threat detection, monitoring, and analysis techniques through hands-on labs.

-Areas of Interest
+Areas of Interest:

 My key areas of interest within cybersecurity include: